-The 6 preset channels can be used to store 6 AM and 12 FM stations.
+The six preset channels can be used to store six AM and twelve FM stations.

-- 1. To set a channel first select AM, FM1, or FM2.
+- 1. To set a channel, first select AM, FM1, or FM2.
 Tune to the desired station. - 2.
+Press and hold any of the preset onscreen buttons.
+The reception frequency is programmed and displayed on the preset button.

-Depress a channel preset button for about 2 seconds until a beep sound is heard.
-The preset channel number and station frequency will be displayed.
-The station is now held in the memory. - 3.
-Repeat this operation for the other stations and bands you want to store.
-To tune one in the memory, select AM, FM1, or FM2 and then press its channel preset button.
-The station frequency and the channel number will be displayed.
+3. Repeat this operation for the other stations and bands you want to store.
+When receiving a programmed frequency, select AM, FM1, or FM2 and touch the preset on-screen button.

-If the power supply is interrupted (fuse blows or the battery is disconnected), the preset channels will be erased.
+The programmed frequency is displayed on the preset button.